Medical Marijuana and Parkinson's Disease: What the Research Actually Shows

 Non-Motor Symptoms: Where Patients Report the Most Benefit

 Parkinson's is more than a movement disorder.
-Non-motor symptoms โ€” sleep disturbance, pain, anxiety, depression, constipation, REM sleep behavior disorder, cognitive changes โ€” often affect quality of life more than tremor or rigidity.
+Non-motor symptoms โ sleep disturbance, pain, anxiety, depression, constipation, REM sleep behavior disorder, cognitive changes โ often affect quality of life more than tremor or rigidity.
 And these are the symptoms where medical marijuana may offer the most practical benefit.

 Sleep

-REM sleep behavior disorder (RBD) โ€” where patients physically act out dreams โ€” is both a hallmark of Parkinson's and a predictor of disease progression.
-A 2014 case series by Chagas et al. in the Journal of Clinical Pharmacy and Therapeutics found that CBD (75-300 mg/day) completely eliminated RBD symptoms in four Parkinson's patients, with sustained benefit over follow-up.
+REM sleep behavior disorder (RBD) โ where patients physically act out dreams โ is both a hallmark of Parkinson's and a predictor of disease progression.
+[A 2014 case series of four Parkinson's patients by Chagas and colleagues in the Journal of Clinical Pharmacy and Therapeutics](https://pubmed.ncbi.nlm.nih.gov/24845114/) reported prompt and substantial reduction in RBD-related events with CBD, without side effects โ though four uncontrolled cases cannot establish efficacy.

 Beyond RBD, the general insomnia and sleep fragmentation of Parkinson's respond to THC's sleep-promoting effects.
 Many patients report that medical marijuana is the first intervention that allows them to sleep through the night consistently.